 - Fall fruits like apples and pears pair nicely with grapes.

 Some recipes also include nuts, which you can certainly toss in for crunch (my recommendation would be almonds or pecans; or try toasted coconut).

 The one thing I beg you not to skip is this honey lime fruit salad dressing.

-The fruit here is still the star.
-The dressing makes it pop and taste like an even better, fresher version of itself.
+- The dressing makes it pop and taste like an even better, fresher version of itself.

 - Berries.
 Since I primarily make summer fruit salad, strawberries and blueberries are my two favorite fruits to add it to it.
 Both are high in vitamin C and blueberries especially pack antioxidants.

 - Pineapple.
 Tropical flair!
 Its bright taste makes the salad more dynamic.
 Pineapple is also high in nutrients like vitamin C and manganese and contains antioxidants (read more about pineapple’s health benefits here).